AlvaroMS25/nightingale/README.md

 - [ ] Allow adding playlists directly

 ## Usage
-Nightingale requires a ``nightingale.yml`` configuration file, which has the following structure:
+Nightingale requires a ``nightingale.toml`` configuration file, which has the following structure:

 ````toml
 [server]